masci/k8s101/src/040-labels.md

 # Labels

 **Labels** are simple key/value pairs attached to any Kubernetes object and used at runtime to query and filter such objects.
-Labels are heavily used by Kubernetes i tself as we’ll see in a moment.
+Labels are heavily used by Kubernetes itself as we’ll see in a moment.

 ## Exercise n.1: list labels and use them in queries